Recovering data from SSD drives

 • If you're using an external SSD drive connected over USB.
 Support for issuing the TRIM command over a USB connection is relatively new, and is not yet supported by all USB controllers and operating systems.
 If you deleted files from an external SSD drive that's connected to a USB port, there's a fair chance that the data might be recoverable.

-• If you attempt to recover the files immediately after they're deleted.
-As mentioned above, the TRIM command puts the deleted memory blocks in a queue to be erased, so it's possible that the SSD drive won't actually erase them for a short while.
+• If you attempt to recover the files immediately after they're deleted, and the drive provides the contents of stale blocks (which is rare).
+As mentioned above, the TRIM command puts the deleted memory blocks in a queue of stale blocks, so it’s possible that the SSD drive won’t actually erase them for a short while.
 The timing of when exactly the TRIMmed blocks are erased is entirely up to the drive itself, and differs by manufacturer.
-If you search the drive for deleted data sufficiently soon after it's deleted, it may still be possible to recover it.
+If you search the drive for deleted data sufficiently soon after it’s deleted, and the drive doesn’t return null data for stale blocks, it may still be possible to recover it.

-In any case, there's no harm in trying to use DiskDigger on an SSD drive to see if your lost data is recoverable, but if you're using an internal SSD drive with a modern operating system, I'm afraid the prognosis is not good.
+In any case, there's no harm in trying to use DiskDigger on an SSD drive to see if your lost files are recoverable, but if you're using an internal SSD drive with a modern operating system, the overall prognosis for recovering the files is unfortunately not good.